-RICHARD III.
-(House of York, White Rose). - 1483-1485.
+RICHARD III (House of York, White Rose) - 1483-1485

-364. Richard's Accession; he promises Financial Reform.-Richard used the preparations which had been made for the murdered Prince Edward's coronation for his own.
+364. Richard's Accession; he promises Financial Reform.- Richard used the preparations which had been made for the murdered Prince Edward's coronation for his own.
 He probably gained over an influential party by promises of financial reform.
 In their address to him at his accession Parliament said, "Certainly we be determined rather to adventure and commit us to the peril of our lives . . . than to live in such thraldom and bondage as we have lived long time heretofore, oppressed and injured by extortions and new impositions, against the laws of God and man, and the liberty, old policy and laws of this realm, wherein every Englishman is inherited."
 1

-365. Richard's Character. - Several attempts have been made of late years to defend the king against the odium heaped upon him by the older historians.
-But these well-meant efforts to prove him less black than tradition painted him, are perhaps sufficiently answered by the fact that his memory was so thoroughly hated by those who knew him best that no one of the age when he lived thought of vindicating his character.
+365. Richard's Character. - Several attempts have been made of late years to defend the King against the odium heaped upon him by the older historians.
+But these well-meant efforts to prove him less black than tradition painted him are answered by the fact that his memory was thoroughly hated by those who knew him best.
+No one of the age when he lived thought of vindicating his character.
+He was called "a hypocrite" and a hunchback.

-We must then believe, until it is clearly proved to the contrary, that the last and worst of the Yorkist kings was what common report and Shakespeare have together represented him, - distorted in figure, and with ambition so unrestrained, that the words the poet puts into his mouth may have been really his:-
+We must believe then, until it is clearly proved to the contrary, that the last and worst of the Yorkist kings was what common report and Shakespeare have together represented him, - distorted in figure, and with ambition so unrestrained that the words the poet puts into his mouth may have been really his:-